>

 Backup!

 Just do it.
-Set up a regular backup routine, with a tape drive or
+Set up a regular backup routine and write your data to an external device or disk

 Hard Disk Maintenance